 Social campus was a restriction between a guy and girl who had been caught in what the school deemed 'inappropriate behaviour'.
 Things like kissing, an intimate hug, or something similar in nature.
-It typically lasted for three days and during that time you weren't allowed to be seen with, or in communication with, the other person.
+It typically lasted for three days and during that time you weren't allowed to be seen or be in communication with the other person.
 If you violated the restriction you were further restricted for two whole weeks; after that it was an indefinite restriction, and if you violated that you were expelled.
 I'd been guilty before but this was bogus!

 “What!?!
 I haven't been with anyone!
 Who – who did this?”
 I asked in disbelief.